metabrainz/picard-docs/config/options_acousticbrainz.rst

 **AcousticBrainz settings**

    This section allows you to specify the acoustic features extractor application to use for processing the audio files.
+This extractor is bundled with the Picard installation on Windows and macOS systems, and can be found in the Picard installation directory.
 There is also an option with a link to download a client application from the AcousticBrainz website.

 .. seealso::